awsdocs/aws-config-developer-guide/doc_source/s3-bucket-policy-grantee-check.md

 For example, if the input parameter to the rule is the list of two principals: `111122223333` and `444455556666` and the bucket policy specifies that only `111122223333` can access the bucket, then the rule is COMPLIANT\.
 With the same input parameters: If the bucket policy specifies that `111122223333` and `444455556666` can access the bucket, it is also compliant\.
 However, if the bucket policy specifies that `999900009999` can access the bucket, the rule is NON\-COMPLIANT\.

+**Note**
+If a bucket policy contains more than one statement, each statement in the bucket policy is evaluated against this rule\.

 **Identifier:** S3\_BUCKET\_POLICY\_GRANTEE\_CHECK

 **Trigger type:** Configuration changes

+**AWS Region:** All supported AWS Regions

 **Parameters:**